Moving from a benefit to study

 Help from Work and Income

-If you're studying part-time, you may be able to stay on:
+If you're studying part-time, you may be able to keep getting:

 - Jobseeker Support